Created on: November 22, 2017

 - While this update is non-destructive, as a precaution we recommend you back up all important data before following the steps below.

-- Launch the Firmware Utility.
+- Launch the MarvellTray firmware utility.
 At the login screen, please type the login credentials for your Mac's administrator account.
+Please note that just like your Mac, the Username and Password applied here are also case-sensitive.

 - From the default screen, select the 'Adapter 0' item in the sidebar.
 Your screen should look similar to the one below.